relaypro-open/dog/index.md

 - API for external integrations.
 - Tested in production with hundreds of servers.
-- Multiple dog_trainers can be federated together to allow sharing of addresses, while allowing each dog_trainer to have it's own security rules.
+- Multiple dog_trainers can be federated together to allow sharing of addresses, while allowing each dog_trainer to have its own security rules.
 - Integration with [Flan Scan](https://github.com/cloudflare/flan),
   a network vulnerability scanner.
 - Agents support Linux 2.6+ iptables firewalls.